 Define nonverbal communication:

 Some predominant factors define nonverbal communication.
-Gestures, facial expressions, subtle moves and touches all together are nonverbal forms of communication.
+Gestures, facial expressions, subtle moves, and touches all together are nonverbal forms of communication.
+We’re going to discuss how you can improve your nonverbal communication.

 The importance of communication is undeniable.
 And being a skill there’s always room for improvement in ours.
 If you ask me about the importance of nonverbal communication, then there’s a difference between listening to the radio and watching tv.
 We rely more on nonverbal communication, more of our communication is in this form.